miguelmota/alexa-voice-service.js/README.md

 ---

-# In need of mainainers
+# IN NEED OF MAINTAINERS

-I've been out of the loop with Alexa/AVS so please ping me if you'd like to take over this library.
-Thanks.
+Please ping me if you'd like to take over this library since I've been out of the loop with Alexa/AVS.
+Thanks!

 ---